 Don't pack all of your valuables in one spot.
 Keep a portion of cash and a backup ID in another safe location when traveling.

 Avoid packing anything which you can buy in your host country, which could include things like toiletries, school supplies, towels and detergent.

 Pack a few things from home to share with your host family (photos, small gifts from your home state, your favorite foods)!

 - See if your program has a suggested packing list!

 - Pack once and then eliminate half — you likely won't need it!

 Note for on the plane

-- Have a small carry-on bag packed with essentials (toiletries, cell phone charger, and a change of clothes) in case you go one way and your baggage goes the other.
+- Have a small carry-on bag packed with essentials (toiletries, cell phone charger, money/credit cards and a change of clothes) in case you go one way and your baggage goes the other.

 - Pack at least 2 days worth of clothes, your toothbrush, toothpaste (in a clear plastic bag as it is considered a gel), and any necessity you will need into your carry-on to get you started in your new country.